dotnet/AspNetCore.Docs/aspnetcore/blazor/forms-and-input-components.md

 <!-- UPDATE 8.0 Cross-link SSR -->

-Standard interactive HTML forms with server rendering are supported without using an <xref:Microsoft.AspNetCore.Components.Forms.EditForm>, including with enhanced form handling.
+Standard interactive HTML forms with server rendering are supported without using an <xref:Microsoft.AspNetCore.Components.Forms.EditForm>.

 Create a form using the normal HTML `<form>` tag and specify an `@onsubmit` handler for handling the submitted form request.